 Index of articles from art periodicals published throughout the world.
 Source documents also include yearbooks, museum bulletins and reproductions of art works.

-Art Index Retrospective, produced by the H.W.
-Wilson Company, provides a searchable index covering more than 55 years of art journalism from over 420 notable publications.
-Coverage includes English-language periodicals, yearbooks and museum bulletins and also includes publications in French, Italian, German, and Dutch.
+Index covering more than 55 years of art journalism from over 420 notable publications.
+Coverage includes English-language periodicals, yearbooks, and museum bulletins as well as publications in French, Italian, German, and Dutch.